Limitations on Commercial Activities

 Context

-In order to preserve its role as a trusted and neutral third party in the digital ID ecosystem, it is important for IDLab to not engage in commercial activities that would endanger its ability to fulfil its role.
-At issue in this policy are commercial activities for which IDLab shall not engage in and other commercial activities for which Management may engage in provided it obtains prior authorization from the Board of Directors.
+In order to preserve its role as a trusted and neutral third party in the digital ID ecosystem, it is important for DTLab to not engage in commercial activities that would endanger its ability to fulfil its role.
+At issue in this policy are commercial activities for which DTLab shall not engage in and other commercial activities for which Management may engage in provided it obtains prior authorization from the Board of Directors.

 Objective